mikeghen/dalledress-frame/README.md

 Copy the two numbers after `https://explorer.gitcoin.co/#/round/`.
 In this case it is `/42161//25/156`

-**Note:** The Gitcoin Grant is currently hosted on Arbitrum mainnet (chainId: 42161) and the GG frame only works on chains that farcaster supports.
+**Note:** The Gitcoin Grant is currently hosted on Arbitrum mainnet (chainId: 42161) and the DalleDress only works on chains that farcaster supports.

 ![Screenshot 2024-06-07 at 21 01 44](https://github.com/tnkshuuhei/gg-frame/assets/67859510/572a42b3-17ca-4da8-8c1f-11caad5d45a6)